NoelThoujanba/SFINITY/README.md

 Instructuons:
-Create a file .ffmpegpth and write down the install path of ffmpeg on you system. create a folder called music.
+Create a file 'ffmpegpath' and write down the install path of ffmpeg on you system. create a folder called music.

 dependencies: